 - In the ending of the director's cut version of The Butterfly Effect, the main character Evan uses his Mental Time Travel powers to go all the way back to when he was a fetus still in his mother's womb and strangles himself to death with his own umbilical cord so that he couldn't ruin the lives of everyone he would've met.
 It's also strongly implied Evan's two unborn siblings who were stillborn had the same powers and went through the same thing.

 - In the 2012 film Looper, criminal syndicates send assassination targets back in time for past assassins, called loopers, to kill.
 However, if a Looper lives to the point of Time Travel's invention, then they are sent back in time to kill themselves, "closing the loop".
 At the end of the film, young Joe kills himself in order to stop old Joe's rampage.

 - In Triangle, the main character is stuck in a time-loop that keep sending her to different places in the movie's timeline, dealing with a version of her murdering all the others.
 This means that in one timeline, she's the one murdering her past and/or future selves, while in every other timeline, she has to try and stop the killing.

 - In the final Artemis Fowl book, "The Last Guardian", two different versions of Opal Koboi exist as a result of a past version of Opal bringing herself forward in time in a previous book, "The Time Paradox".
-The present version of Opal tricks the past version and arranges for her assassination, and past Opal's death causes a Temporal Paradox that allows the surviving Opal to become a super-being with incredible magical powers.
+The present version of Opal tricks the past version and arranges for her assassination, and past Opal's death causes a Temporal Paradox that the surviving Opal manipulates to transform herself into a super-being with incredible magical powers.